-- Pupils from Primary 1 Primary 7 are provided with a range of home learning activities to support their school learning. - WOW slips are shared from home to school to celebrate the pupils' extra-curricular achievements. - Home-learning grids are used for increased parental involvement. - Our Accelerated Reader Programme allows parents and carers to view the books their child has read and how they have performed in their assessments.
+- Pupils from Primary 1 Primary 7 are provided with a range of home learning activities to support their school learning. - The school celebrates the pupils' extra-curricular achievements. - Home-learning grids are used for increased parental involvement. - Our Accelerated Reader Programme allows parents and carers to view the books their child has read and how they have performed in their assessments.